Buffalo Museum of Science: Whem Ankh: The Cycle of Life in Ancient Egypt

 Whem Ankh was an exhibit running from 1998 to 2013 displaying artifacts from the daily life as lived on the banks of the lower Nile River 2,200 years ago.
 Over 250 artifacts are included in the collection, including the mummies of Nes-hor and of Nes-min, priests in the temple of the Egyptian fertility god Min, and the coffin of Djed-hor-ef-ankh.

 Intended as a temporary exhibit, it was made permanent due to its initial popularity, which it enjoyed through most of its tenure.
-Whem Ankh closed in July 2013 to make way for construction of the Culture Science Studio which was set to open in April 2014.
+Whem Ankh closed in July 2013, and was replaced by the "Artifacts" exhibit in March 2014.

 Marchand Hall of Wildflowers

 The Marchand Hall of Wildflowers displayed numerous wax models of species of plant life created throughout several decades by naturalists George and Paul Marchand.

 Additional features

-The museum also features the National Geographic 3D Cinema, Elements Cafe, and the Curiosity Shop.
+The museum also features the National Geographic 3D Cinema, Elements Café, and the Curiosity Shop.